In April 2020, Luna Rossa will set sail as part of the America’s Cup World Series, as it vies for the world’s oldest trophy in international sport.

 Proving that style, sustainability and performance needn’t be compromised, Luna Rossa Prada Pirelli continues to celebrate its signature elements with this Replica Jacket, with product development support from The Woolmark Company to ensure the garment performs at its best, no matter the elements.

-The three-layer jacket comprises 54% Merino wool, bonded with a waterproof membrane with up to 11 water columns for extreme water resistance and full breathability.
+The three-layer jacket comprises 54% Merino wool, bonded with a waterproof membrane with a water column of 11mm for extreme water resistance and full breathability.

 The Luna Rossa Prada Pirelli team has personally tested each garment of the sailing uniform to guarantee all the requirements were met for water resistance.
 Wool’s natural properties such as superb breathability, the ability to wick away moisture thermoregulation makes it ideal for professional sailing.
 Moving away from uniforms made from synthetic fibres, the use of wool in the Luna Rossa Prada Pirelli team uniform offers a natural solution with reduced environmental impact and will be used by the best through this technical partnership.